peterschen/blog/site/content/posts/20180426_cross-subscription-workspace-selection-for-azure-security-center/index.md

 ---
-author: ["Christoph Petersen"]
-title: "Cross Subscription Workspace Selection for Azure Security Center"
+title: Cross Subscription Workspace Selection for Azure Security Center
+author: Christoph Petersen
+url: /cross-subscription-workspace-selection-for-azure-security-center
-date: "2018-04-26"
+date: 2018-04-26T07:53:47.000Z
-description: "Cross Subscription Workspace Selection for Azure Security Center"
-tags: ["Azure", "Security Center", "Log Analytics"]
-ShowToc: true
+tags: [azure, security-center, log-analytics]
 ---

 Around Ignite 2017 Azure Security Center was migrated to use Log Analytics as its foundation both for collecting data through the same agent and storing most of its data.